 There must be thousands of blog posts and articles on the subject of writing article titles that are appealing enough that people will actually read the article.

 Of course we all know that article writing and distribution is one of the best ways to build your website’s relevance in the eyes of the search engines.

-Which gets you more traffic, and if you’re doing the rest of it right, gets you more conversions and more profits.
+Which gets you more traffic, and if you’re doing the rest of it right, gets you more conversions (consults and cases) and more profits.

 However . . . you can write all the articles you want, but if the article’s title doesn’t sell the potential reader on reading the article, you’ve missed a bet.

 Matt Goffrey, who bills himself “the world’s highest-paid SEO/SMM, traffic generation, and sales consultant on the planet,” wrote a post recently on the subject.